matthieu-vincke/eYellerBlog/articles/mongdb-replica-digitalOcean.markdown

 Date: 10/28/2013 20:37
 Categories: mongodb,replica,digitalOcean

-# MongoDB on Digital Ocean, installation and replica

 ## Choose the droplet

 First step create a droplet, choose a **64bit** version of ubuntu, and a decent amount of memory.